Voiced by: Tim Phillips (En), Benjamin Pascal (Fr)

 Tameem has addressed the resemblance, strongly denying that he asked the designers to do any such thing or that they'd do anything but laugh him out of the room if he did.
 In fact it's a bit of an Inverted Trope as he was changing his hairstyle to keep up with Dante's throughout the time they were showing the game.

 The Alcoholic: Comes across as this in the opening, chugging it down in a nightclub, throwing a bottle at a bartender (after he sees a demon behind him) and taking a swig after a hangover.

 Cain and Abel: At the end of the game, Dante and Vergil fight each other to the near-death over whether they'll rule humanity as Vergil wants or give the people true freedom as Dante wishes.

 Character Development: At first he is totally uncaring about whatever may happen to humanity, thinking only about himself.
 By the end of the game he is much more concerned and willing to protect humans in the chaos that will probably ensue from Mundus' defeat.

-Composite Character: Combines various elements of Dante's moves from DMC 1-4, along with some of Nero's grabs and left-handed sword combos from DMC 4.
+Composite Character: Combines various elements of Dante's moves from DMC 1-4, along with some of Nero's grabs, left-handed sword combos, and Unskilled, but Strong-ness from DMC 4.
 In terms of personality, he has Dante's fun-loving nature and over-the-top stylishness (and more subtly, his sense of justice and faith in mankind) and borrows some of Nero's more antisocial tendencies and darker clothing style.